sharmaaaryan4012/sharmaaaryan4012.github.io/README.md

 # Personal Portfolio

-Welcome to the repository for Aaryan Sharma's personal portfolio website.
-This portfolio showcases my academic journey, professional experiences, projects, and my interests in geopolitics and international relations.
+This portfolio showcases my academic journey, professional experiences, projects, and other interests.

 ## Table of Contents